tsileo/s3layer/README.md

  - Listing bucket (bucket are automatically created when an object is put)
  - Get object, Put object

+I use `s3cmd` to ensure the API works, please open an issue if something is not working as attended.

 Basically, the `s3cmd` `ls`, `get` and `put` works for now.

 ## TODO